yardenas/yas.pub/src/content/thought/sama.md

 15. Compounding exponentials are magic.
 In particular, you really want to build a business that gets a compounding advantage with scale.
 16. Get back up and keep going.
 17. Working with great people is one of the best parts of life.

+#### What do I think of this?
+1. Beware of lists of inspirational ideas that will “improve you as a person.”
+2. Practice makes perfect.
+How do you practice the above to the end of augmenting it in your daily life though?